 Health Inequities Post-COVID-19

 As we attempt to bounce back economically, socially, emotionally and financially from the pandemic, Blue KC will be right here to strengthen our community.
 Health will look different post-COVID, and we will be ready to adapt to best support our members.
-In partnership with Healthify, we will use data to shape health equity initiatives, enhance community-based organizations and make investments that focuses on collective impact of Kansas City residents and beyond.
+We will use data to shape health equity initiatives, enhance community-based organizations and make investments that focuses on collective impact of Kansas City residents and beyond.
 Moving toward value-based care will also be a priority, so we can best serve our members based on their individual needs.

 Post-COVID, we will also likely see increased food insecurity, mental and physical health concerns and financial burdens as barriers to living a healthy life.
 We are working diligently to find a solid network of community partners that are geo-targeted to meet these specific community needs, as well as updating our current care model to best serve each individual.